ome/ome-contributing/OMEROfigure.rst

    - |C| that warning are shown below in Red if new image has fewer timepoints / channels than selected panels.
    - |C| that other mismatches are shown as Green messages.
    - Click 'Update' to replace selected panels with new image.
-   - |C| that Time-points and Channels are preserved but Z-indecies are not.
+   - |C| that Timepoints and Channels are preserved but Z-indecies are not.

 #.
-Test setting the panel x, y, width & height on a multi-page figure.
+Test setting the panel x, y, width and height on a multi-page figure.

    - |C| that x and y coordinates apply to the page that the panel is on.
-   - |C| that setting x & y for muliple panels on different pages works as expected.
+   - |C| that setting x and y for muliple panels on different pages works as expected.
    - |C| that setting width and height of panels works.
-   - |C| that the aspect ratio can be preserved by clicking to link width & height.
+   - |C| that the aspect ratio can be preserved by clicking to link width and height.

 #.
 Test the display and update of panel resolution (dpi).